Edie Hooton, former State Representative and candidate for University of Colorado Board of Regents District 2.

 A champion for higher education

 This is a perilous time for higher education.
 Trump is attacking academic freedom and cutting research funds.
 The cost of living is too high for Colorado families, making tuition even less affordable.
-This year, the State is facing another massive deficit.
-It’s going to hit students and their families even harder.
+And unfortunately, the current Regents just raised in-state tuition another 3%.

 As a state legislator from Boulder, I fought for higher education funding and greater affordability for Colorado’s students.
 That’s why CU awarded me “State Legislator of the Year.”
 As a Regent, I’ll continue the fight to protect higher education funding, academic freedom and university autonomy from a Trump Administration already attacking Colorado.